A-Z Popular Blog Encyclopedia Search »

 Related Guides

 Non-repudiation is the ability to prove or disprove that something happened such as a financial transaction or a binding signature on a legal agreement.
-It has its roots in legal processes intended to prevent entities from claiming they didn't agree to something or sign a document.
-In its modern form, it is both a legal and technology concern.
+This has its roots in legal processes intended to prevent entities from claiming they didn't agree to something or sign a document.
+In its modern form, non-repudiation is both a legal and technology concern.
 The following are illustrative examples of non-repudiation.

 It is common for the signing of legal documents to be witnessed by a licensed notary.
 The notary ensures that the signature is authentic and not made under the undue influence of a third party.